 Praxis I: Passing scores on the Praxis I test, all three subtests (reading, passing score = 175; writing, passing score = 173; and mathematics, passing score = 174) are required prior to admittance to the health and physical education major.

 Completion of the appropriate application form for the major.
-Applications are accepted at the end of each Fall and Spring semester.
+Applications are accepted only at the end of the spring semester.